panoply/liquify/readme.md

 # Liquify

 Language tooling for the [Liquid Template Language](#).
 Liquify brings modern IDE features to developers working with Liquid and its multiple variations.
-Contained in this repository is various packages and modules used by Liquify text editor extension/plugin available in [VSCode](https://code.visualstudio.com), [Sublime](#) and [Atom](#).
-Liquify operates on a [Freemium](#) licensing model and distributes the codebase as a series of proprietary, closed and open source licensed packages.
+Contained in this repository is various packages and modules used by the Liquify text editor extension/plugin available in [VSCode](https://code.visualstudio.com), [Sublime](#) and [Atom](#).

+**Liquify operates on a [Freemium](#) licensing model and distributes the codebase as a series of proprietary, closed and open source licensed packages.**

 ### Why

 The Liquid template language has been around for a long time.
-Originally created by [Tobi Lütke](https://twitter.com/tobi) it's used by other open source projects like Jekyll and Eleventy and SaaS providers.
-Liquid is the backbone of Shopify storefront development and the team at Shopify have not provided a modern ecosystem around the language despite being a multi-billion dollar company.
-I was fed up with the this neglect so I created Liquify which has been a project I started developing in 2019.
+Originally created by [Tobi Lütke](https://twitter.com/tobi) it is used by other open source projects like Jekyll, Eleventy and long list of SaaS services.
+Despite Shopify existing as a multi-billion dollar company who hire thousands of engineers they have failed to brings support for Liquid in a modern development ecosystem.
+Liquify was created to solve this issue and provide developers the tooling they to their fingertips.

 ### Pricing / License